How do I write a workplace discrimination, bullying and harassment policy?

 - Rights: To be treated with respect, to be free from discrimination, harassment and bullying, to be hired and promoted based on merit, to be able to make a complaint without being victimised.

 - Responsibilities: To treat staff members, clients and the community in accordance with the policy, to treat everyone with respect, to support victims of discrimination, harassment and bullying throughout the complaint process, to ensure the confidentiality of parties in a complaint process.

 Additional management responsibilities: The additional management responsibilities ensure that the culture you are building is coming from the top down.
 Among other responsibilities, you may require that managers lead by example, are approachable to staff wishing to make a complaint, are supportive in the investigation process, provide training, take early action to deal with inappropriate behaviour and keep confidential records of complaints.

-Unacceptable workplace conduct: Here are brief definitions of unacceptable conduct captured by legislation and which may be a criminal offence.
-Your policy should provide greater details and examples to ensure everyone captured by the policy understands their rights and obligations.
+Unacceptable workplace conduct: Here are brief definitions of unacceptable conduct prohibited by legislation and which may be a criminal offence.
+Your policy should provide greater detail with examples to ensure everyone captured by the policy understands their rights and obligations.